Computer Science, Population and Public Health Sciences, Sociology, and Spatial Sciences

 Take a look at John Wilson’s

-Dr. John P. Wilson is Professor of Sociology and Spatial Sciences in the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California (USC) where he directs the Spatial Sciences Institute as well Wilson Map Lap.
-He holds appointments as Professor in the School of Architecture, in the Keck School of Medicine of USC’s Department of Preventive Medicine, and in the and in the Viterbi School of Engineering’s Departments of Computer Science and Civil & Environmental Engineering.
+Dr. John P. Wilson is Professor of Sociology and Spatial Sciences in the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California (USC) where he directs the Spatial Sciences Institute and the Wilson Map Lab.
+He also holds appointments as Professor in the School of Architecture, in the Keck School of Medicine of USC’s Department of Population and Public Health Sciences, and in the USC Viterbi School of Engineering’s Departments of Computer Science and Civil and Environmental Engineering.

-He founded the journal Transactions in GIS published by Wiley-Blackwell in 1996, and has served as Editor-in-Chief since its inception.
-He currently serves on the editorial boards of the International Journal of Disaster Response & Emergency Management, Journal of Geo-Spatial Information Science, Open Geospatial Data, Software, & Standards, and the Annals of the Association of American Geographers Review of Books.
-He has previously served on the editorial boards of Applied Geography (1992-2001) and the Annals of the Association of American Geographers (2006-2009).
-He has chaired the Applied Geography Specialty Group of the Association of American Geographers (1989-1991) and the Research Committee of the University Consortium for Geographic Information Science (UCGIS) (2002-2005).
+He has chaired the Applied Geography Specialty Group of the American Association of Geographers (1989-1991) and the Research Committee of the University Consortium for Geographic Information Science (UCGIS) (2002-2005).
 He also served on the Board of Directors (2003-2006) and as President of UCGIS from 2006 to 2007.
 He currently serves as Editor-in-Chief for the UCGIS GIST Body of Knowledge project and is an active participant in the UNIGIS International Network, a worldwide consortium of universities focused on online geographic information science academic programs.

 1 sole-authored book